 Engaging in meaningful reflection on teaching, learning, and professional development is a key component of the COLA fellowship.
 Quotes from reflections are shared to demonstrate the breadth of COLA topics and ways that students benefitted.

-Reflections on Learning
+Reflections on Learning from Workshops

 During the workshop, I was also reflecting on assessment and how to not only create accessible and inclusive class materials but also tests and exams for students.
 You can have the most inclusive and accessible materials, but if the exams fail to do the same it can be really frustrating for students.